-We have handled some of the most significant investigations arising from existing and emerging regulation in the white collar arena, including for some of the largest transnational companies and banks as well as the largest securities rating agency and important government organizations.
+We have handled some of the most significant regulatory and enforcement matters for global banks and transnational companies.
 Our lawyers have extensive experience conducting multinational investigations involving alleged violations of the Foreign Corrupt Practices Act (FCPA), The Office of Foreign Assets Control (OFAC) regulations, other commercial anti-bribery laws and the Bank Secrecy Act.
 We also have a long track record of conducting antitrust and price fixing investigations in markets including healthcare, pharmaceuticals, automotive, paper products, homebuilding and tobacco.
 We are also called upon to assist in resolving complex financial disputes through alternative dispute resolution and in private proceedings.

 Our team includes former federal prosecutors, alumni of the Securities and Exchange Commission, and other lawyers who joined Cahill following distinguished careers in the Department of Justice, Department of the Treasury, Commodity Futures Trading Commission, and other government agencies and commissions.